Jessica Dheere, Co-Director

 Mariam is a senior project specialist at SMEX and leads programs with a strong training or online learning component.
 Previously, she worked as an online tutor and a technology trainer with Digital Opportunity Trust.
 She has also volunteered as an ambassador of the global youth program “A World At School.”
 Mariam has a master’s degree in chemistry from Beirut Arab University.
 Follow @mariamshaffie on Twitter.

 Jad is a multimedia manager at SMEX.
-He holds a B.S. in computer programming from the Arab Open University in Beirut and is an aspiring game developer.
+He holds a BSc in Information Technology from the Arab Open University in Beirut and is an aspiring game developer.
 He plays electric guitar and video games.
 His favorite franchises include Uncharted, Grand Theft Auto, and Assassin’s Creed.
 You can follow @jadshokor7x on Twitter.

 Afef is a Tunis–based freelance journalist.
 She develops content for resources.smex.org and writes about the Internet in Tunisia.
 Over the last year, she has been reporting on free expression issues and censorship cases in Tunisia for the Index on Censorship.
 She also contributes to Global Voices Online.